How to eat with IBS

 Foods are a bit like friends.
 Some of your friends you really love, they're easy to be around and they never rile you up.
 Others are ok in small doses and preferably not when you're stressed...

 Demanding foods tend to be wheat, dairy, refined sugar, and sometimes beans, nuts, and sulphurous garlic and onions.
 You may be ok with small quantities when you are feeling calm and can eat peacefully.
-Once you start having more of them or try to tackle them on the run during a pressurised day, they can cause mayhem.
+Once you start having more of them, or try to tackle them on whilst on the move during a pressurised day, they can cause mayhem.

-As several of these demanding foods are things that are prominent in the average Western diet, it can be tricky to know what to have instead.
+As several of these demanding foods are prominent in the average Western diet, it can be tricky to know what to have instead.
 Fortunately, there are plenty of options.
-Read on…
+Read on to find out the best foods to eat when your struggling with IBS.

 IBS FOOD TIP: Add spices to stewed fruit!